kaizenwa/386BSD-Code-Analysis/lookup.md

 	/*
 	 * If the namei op is CREATE or RENAME and there is no other
 	 * component to translate, we search for a slot to store the
-	 * the newly created/renamed file in the directory.
+	 * newly created/renamed file in the directory.
 	 */
 	if ((flag == CREATE || flag == RENAME) && *ndp->ni_next == 0) {
 		slotstatus = NONE;